e-breuninger/terraform-provider-netbox/website/docs/index.html.markdown

 The Terraform Netbox provider is a plugin for Terraform that allows for the full lifecycle management of [Netbox](https://netbox.readthedocs.io/en/stable/) resources.

+Each resource's `id` (unless otherwise specified) is computed by the resource and should not be specified for resource creation.
+These IDs are critical for relating different resource objects to each other - a common pattern is creating a resource / retrieving a datasource for a type of Netbox object, then using that object's id for creation in a subsequent resource (see example below)

 ## Example Usage

 ```hcl